 The year to the end of March has continued to be challenging for all providers of care and support services.

-The effects caused by Brexit have added to our difficulties in recruitment and retention of staff.
+Covid has continued to impact on the way services can be provided, and the effects caused by Brexit have also added to our difficulties in recruitment and retention of staff.
 Managers and staff have had to be ever more creative and flexible, finding different ways to support people.
 Young people and their families have also shown a willingness to receive services in new and different ways.